 USDA’s Increasing Land, Capital, and Market Access Program was a historic funding opportunity for community-led land access initiatives across the country.
 The National Young Farmers Coalition mobilized a rapid response effort to ensure organizations working on land access, particularly BIPOC-led and low-resource, knew about the funding opportunity and had support to apply.
-Between mid-September and mid-November 2022, the Coalition worked with our partners at Rural Coalition and National Sustainable Agriculture Coalition to conduct outreach to 339 organizations.
-We then supplied grant writers to 19 organizations to apply and successfully advocated for a three-week extension to the program to increase equitable outcomes.
+Between mid-September and mid-November 2022, the Coalition conducted outreach to 339 organizations, supplied grant writers to 19 organizations to apply, and successfully advocated for a three-week extension to the program to increase equitable outcomes.

 On August 24, the United States Department of Agriculture (USDA) announced $300 million in funding for projects that will increase land access for underserved farmers, including funding for innovative ways to connect available land to underserved producers who have challenges in accessing land, or restore lands into the hands of those who have been underserved.

 This was a significant victory in our campaign to win funding for equitable land access at the federal level.

 Recognizing the immense opportunity but also the lack of awareness and capacity on the ground, The National Young Farmers Coalition (Young Farmers) team mobilized a rapid response effort to conduct outreach and offer grant writing support services to organizations to ensure equitable access to the program.